rrutt/cb-bread/README.md

 The application also supports additional document filtering using a Javascript expression.

+When used to query against Couchbase version 4, you can also perform N1QL (pronounced "nickel") queries against any bucket that has at least a primary key Global Secondary Index (GSI) defined.
+Note, however, that results from a N1QL query are treated as _read-only_ and do _not_ support editing.

 I wrote a blog article about my experience creating this application: [If You Build It, They Will Fork It](https://rickrutt.wordpress.com/2015/02/15/if-you-build-it-they-will-fork-it/).

 ### Pre-requisites: